mahdi-dfr/Midal-Contact/README.md

 # Midal-Contact
-This is a simple contact list. using Room database for saving contacts.
+This is a simple contact list wrote by Java. using Room database for saving contacts.